directus/directus/docs/releases/breaking-changes.md

 ## Version 10.10.0

-### Content Versioning output
+### Content Versioning Output

-Starting with 10.10, nested relational changes to one-to-many are resolved rather than returned as a raw changes object (See https://github.com/directus/directus/issues/20890 for more information).
-This means that the output for a versioned record will more closely match the output of a non-versioned record.
-You can add the new `?versionRaw=true` query parameter to retrieve the raw staged version (which was the < 10.10 behavior).
+Starting with 10.10.0, when requesting Item Content Versions via the API, nested relational changes to one-to-many are resolved rather than returned as a raw changes object (see https://github.com/directus/directus/issues/20890 for more information).

+The change makes the output for a versioned record match the format of the `Main` record more closely, which then natively supports other features like Live Preview.
+To retrieve the raw staged version (pre-10.10.0 behavior), just add the new `?versionRaw=true` query parameter to the request.

 ## Version 10.9.0